-In addition to universal supports available through the Directorate, several Aboriginal and Torres Strait Islander student-specific programs and initiatives are in place to support students.
+In addition to universal supports available through the Directorate, several Aboriginal and Torres Strait Islander student-specific programs are in place to support students.

 Student Aspirations Program

-The Student Aspirations Program promotes participation in leadership opportunities and supports the retention and attainment of Aboriginal and Torres Strait Islander students, focusing on pathways and transitions between schools and beyond school.
+The Student Aspirations Program promotes participation in leadership opportunities and supports the retention and attainment of Aboriginal and Torres Strait Islander students, focusing on pathways and transitions between schools, stages of schooling and beyond.

 The Student Aspirations Program includes:

-The Education Directorate administers two scholarship programs specifically for Aboriginal and Torres Strait Islander students in ACT public schools, totalling $155,000.
+The Education Directorate administers two scholarship programs specifically for Aboriginal and Torres Strait Islander students:

 - The Tertiary Scholarship Program is for students enrolled in teaching or an approved health course at an ACT university.